 Owned by Envato, Audio Jungle boasts nearly 100,000 tracks including music packs and kits that make choosing easy.

-YouTube offers royalty free music too.
+YouTube offers royalty-free music too.
 Its library is expansive and is unique in that it allows you to check the copyright status of songs in your YouTube videos.

-Free Background Music for Video Editing
+Free Editing Tools for Background Music for Videos

 The Free Music Archive is operated by a nonprofit dedicated to collecting and distributing mostly free music.
 Search by genre, musician, filmmaker, and more.